 Web/DNS Site Redirection

-.
-This is a permanently available service, which allows Centres to publish their Web site address in a permanent and easy to remember way.
+This is a permanently available service that allows Centres to publish their website address in a permanent and easy-to-remember way.
 All links to Centre sites on the National website follow this format.
 A "flash screen" is provided to link to your Centre.
-Please keep the National Web Team informed of any site moves so this service can be kept up to date.
+Please keep the Web Team informed of any site moves so this service can be kept up to date.

 Centres are eligible for a permanent internet DNS name in the format